jschristie/docs/sources/cluster/index.md

 ### Preparing Node-2 of cluster:
    - Grab `setup.properties.last` from Node-1/host-1 ( location: /install/community-edition-setup/ )
    - Change attribute 'ip': Provide node-2/host-2 IP address here.
-   - Renaming `setup.properties.last` to  `setup.properties`
+   - Rename `setup.properties.last` to  `setup.properties`
+   - Put this new file inside 2nd node's Gluu Server container ( location: /install/community-edition/setup/ )
+   - Enter into Gluu Server Container
    - Run `setup.py`
-      - **As it won't be running in interactive mode this way, make sure you'll provide all optional components (like Shibboleth, Asimba etc) you need to be installed explicitly with keys (run `# ./setup.py -h` for full list of them) Please be sure to read [this part](./index.md#optional-actions-in-case-setuppropertieslast-method-of-installation-didnt-work-for-you) in case you failed to setup the 2nd node using `setup.properties.last` file from the 1st one for some reason, and resorted to installing it from scratch, that will call for additional steps.**
+      - **NOTE: As it won't be running in interactive mode this way, make sure you'll provide all optional components (like Shibboleth, Asimba etc) you need to be installed explicitly with keys (run `# ./setup.py -h` for full list of them) Please be sure to read [this part](./index.md#optional-actions-in-case-setuppropertieslast-method-of-installation-didnt-work-for-you) in case you failed to setup the 2nd node using `setup.properties.last` file from the 1st one for some reason, and resorted to installing it from scratch, that will call for additional steps.**

 ## LDAP Replication

+**NOTE: Deployer need to perform LDAP Replication in Node-1/host-1**

 * Things to know